dyxstat/Example-Generating-Input-Files-for-MetaHiCNet/README.md

    * Category: Specifies whether the bin or contig represents a chromosome, virus, plasmid, or unclassified entity.
    * Taxonomic classification columns: Users may include hierarchical taxonomic ranks (e.g., phylum, class, order, family, genus, species) to provide structured biological context.
    ```
+   Our MetaHiCNet web page provides an example on the Run page illustrating the format of the Taxonomy Information File, which is also available on the Help page.